Kurdish horse: History

-The proto-Turks had bred a particular strain of horse which adapted to the harsh mountainous conditions of Kurdistan.
+The proto-Kurds had bred a particular strain of horse which adapted to the harsh mountainous conditions of Kurdistan.
 The Kurdish horse was believed to be descended from a variety of ancient horses in the Zagros, namely an extinct breed of horse named "Nesayee" in Iran.
 As of 2022, the Kurdish horse population in Iran only was estimated at 2,700 individuals.
 The Kurdish horse was first bred in the area near Kermanshah, and quickly spread among the Kurdish tribes all throughout the Kurdish regions of Iraq, Turkey, and Syria.
 The horse survived in moderately-cold climates and mountainous regions, which have made it resistant to harsh environmental conditions.
 During the Ayyubid era, Kurdish horses were valued for their strength, surefootedness, and ability to navigate steep mountain passes.
 Some sources distinguished the horses ridden by Ayyubid Kurdish contingents from other horses, describing them as "light and mountain-born," suited to skirmish tactics.
 Arabian horses were bred primarily for speed and beauty in desert raids, whereas Kurdish horses were stockier and slower but stronger and capable of carrying heavier loads over rougher terrain.
 Kurdish tribes historically rejected Persian horse breeding standards, claiming that they valued aesthetics over practicality.
 Henry Rawlinson, writing about his 1830s journey through western Iran, described the Kurdish horses as "fleet, wiry, and admirably suited for mountain warfare."
 The horse also held strong symbolic and cultural value in Kurdish tribal society.
 Kurdish oral traditions, epics, and songs often portrayed the horse as prized possessions, sometimes equating it with honor and masculinity.
 In many Kurdish tribes, a horse was part of a marital dowry or served as an important gift in tribal alliances.
 Kurds historically bred horses within tribal networks rather than centralized state-owned studs.

 During the Simko Shikak revolt, many observers noted the "unusually fast and mountain-adapted" horses that Simko Shikak and his soldiers rode.
 Mustafa Barzani, during his exile in the Soviet Uzbekistan, had personally brought his horse with him, viewing it as a symbol of the struggle.
 Mahmud Barzanji, who led multiple revolts against British rule in the 1920s, owned a horse which his followers believed sensed danger and guided them away from many ambushes.
 Kurds mourned their horses that died in battle and preserved their memory in oral tradition.